j5v/markdown-todos/README.md

 # Expected use

-This is not intended to replace job management tools (like Trello, Jira, and ServieNow Agile), but it can be helpful for ad-hoc todo lists, lists that are very fluid, or lists of quick todos.
+This is not intended to replace job management tools (like Trello, Jira, and ServiceNow Agile), but it can be helpful for ad-hoc todo lists, lists that are very fluid, or lists of quick todos.